sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 <br>

-A good point, is that is possible to use the superposition principle with the forces, that meaning that the total force is the sum of all the forces in the object.
+A good point, is that is possible to use the superposition principle with these forces, that meaning: that the total force is the sum of all the forces in the object.

 <br>